jonscheiding/phone-ringer/Readme.md

 Before building the circuit, you'll want to set the boost converter to an appropriate voltage.
 An easy way to do this is to hook up the input to a couple of AA batteries, and connect a large resistor and your voltmeter to the output.
 You can then turn the pot to set the voltage.
 The correct voltage depends on the ratio of your step-up transformer.
 For mine, I used a 1:5 transformer and set my boost converter to 18V.
 See [The Step-Up Transformer](Transformer.md) for more details.

+Notice that on the other side of the transformer, we've included a resistor `Rlimit`.
+When off hook, the impedance presented by the phone is very low - reports vary but it is probably in the 500Ω range.
+Driving this with 90V will cause a pretty high current, and make a loud buzzing from the earpiece speaker.
+The `Rlimit` resistor prevents this.
+You'll want to choose a resistor value that is much larger than 500Ω, but very much smaller than the on-hook impedance (which should be in the 5MΩ range).
+I got good results using 10KΩ for `Rlimit`.

 ### RESULTS

 Once you build this circuit and power it up, you should get a reading on your voltmeter in AC mode.
 If it is a "true RMS" meter, it should read close to 90V.
 Otherwise, the reading may be lower, or inconsistent.